Annealed almost periodic entropy: Formulas for annealed AP entropy

-Next, we make a simple but crucial observation about balls in $\G$:
+Next, we make an observation about balls in $\G$:

 To see this, first note that $|sg| = |g|\pm 1$ for every group element $g$.
 Consequently, the two sides of~\eqref{eq:cup-cap} both contain $B_n$ and are both contained in $B_{n+1}$.
-Finally, if $|g| = n+1$, then $g$ lies in $sB_{n+1}$ if and only if its reduced work begins with an $s$, hence if and only if it lies in $sB_n$.
+Finally, if $|g| = n+1$, then $g$ lies in $sB_{n+1}$ if and only if its reduced word begins with $s$, hence if and only if it lies in $sB_n$.

 As a result of~\eqref{eq:cup-cap}, we have the alternative expression

 We use both~\eqref{eq:En-1} and~\eqref{eq:En-2} below.

 \begin{lem} We have $E_{n+1}'\le E_n \le E_n'$ for all $n\ge 0$. \end{lem}